onunez177/kopycat/README.md

 Right now, `kopycat` simply doesn't perform verification -- opening the door to MitM attacks.

-This will eventually be fixed in `kopycay` (by assuming the certificate is static, which is not a fantastic solution), but I have no control of whether this is fixed on the server side.
+This will eventually be fixed in `kopycat` (by assuming the certificate is static, which is not a fantastic solution), but I have no control of whether this is fixed on the server side.

+'#' characters in passwords do not work; newlines and linefeeds can also cauce problems.

 ## Bugs and feature requests